Comprehensive Balance Assessment £600

 Ready to take the next step?

-If you’re interested in booking a Comprehensive Balance Test, get in touch and we’ll guide you through the process, from arranging an appointment to a friendly introductory phone call with one of our specialists.
+If you’d like help to get your balance problems resolved, get in touch and we’ll guide you through the process, from arranging an appointment to a friendly introductory phone call with one of our specialists.